-My non–beauty industry friends ask me all the time how I am able to tell if the skincare products I use actually work.
+My non–beauty industry friends ask me all the time how I can tell if the skincare products I use actually work.
 It’s easy to figure out the efficacy of products that treat acne or reduce dark circles: You can physically see those changes.
 But how do you know if a toner is actually toning or if your moisturizer is actually strengthening your skin’s natural barrier?

 It takes a while to see results or changes in your skin; there are some things you can’t just see with the naked eye right at the beginning.
 But if you really can’t wait to see results and want some sort of indication that your products are working, that’s where the newly launched YouCam Makeup Skin Diary app comes in handy.
 Using artificial intelligence, YouCam Makeup matches you with the perfect shade of whatever makeup product you’re looking for (aka virtual swatching), and now it’s rolling out a program that analyzes your skincare routine.